PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 * prison should "scan" offline players upon startup and auto add anyone not already hooked up.
 This will help reduce a lot of questions and make the first experience with prison smoother....

-* DONE: BlockEvents - add block filters - tested successfully

-* DONE: decay:  Add a util function to respawn the block that was mined... use it with blockEvents.

-* DONE: Ladder commands:

-* DONE: Delete by line number:

 * Bug: placeholders are not working correctly when player is offline...
   - Example with the bar graph placeholders.